xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 ## Related Work

 The approach in this blog post is my own way of thinking about CRDT design.
-It's inspired by the way [Figma](https://www.figma.com/blog/how-figmas-multiplayer-technology-works/) and [Hex](https://hex.tech/blog/a-pragmatic-approach-to-live-collaboration) describe their collaboration platforms, which likewise support complex apps by composing simple, easy-to-reason-about pieces.
+It's inspired by the way [Figma](https://www.figma.com/blog/how-figmas-multiplayer-technology-works/) and [Hex](https://hex.tech/blog/a-pragmatic-approach-to-live-collaboration) describe their collaboration platforms; they likewise support complex apps by composing simple, easy-to-reason-about pieces.
 However, I incorporate more techniques from academic CRDT designs, enabling more flexible behavior and server-free operation.

 <!--I'll describe most CRDTs in terms of an implementation, because I find implementations easier to explain.
 However, my real goal is to describe their *semantics*: what users see after they perform various operations, possibly concurrently.
 If you can find alternate implementations that have the same behavior as the ones I describe but are more efficient, then by all means, use those instead. -->